In this page we will:

-- how the type of vehicle you choose has an impact on safety
+How the type of vehicle you use has an impact on road safety

 Vehicle safety ratings

 If you're buying a car, understanding vehicle safety ratings is crucial to making a good purchase.